MrKishorBarman/TextEngine/README.md

-# TextUtils Web App
+# TextEngine Web App
-TextUtils is a simple and user-friendly web application that offers various text manipulation utilities.
+TextEngine is a simple and user-friendly web application that offers various text manipulation utilities.
 It helps you easily format, analyze, and modify text.

 # Features:
 1. Text transformation (uppercase, lowercase)